INTERNATIONAL CURRENT STUDENTS

 Entering Canada

 Even though you are not required to have a study permit for short-term courses, it may be beneficial to hold a study permit if you want to work in Canada.
+Please speak with an international student specialist about your eligibility.

 Please speak with an International Student Specialist at MacEwan International.

-Information for refugees or Protected Persons
+Information for refugees or protected persons

 Convention refugees and Protected Persons who have applied for permanent residence status and most refugee and Protected Person claimants whose notice of decision is pending require a study permit to pursue post-secondary studies.
 You should consult with an international student specialist at MacEwan International before applying to the university to discuss study permit requirements while awaiting a decision on your application or claim.